Shifting Gears (Nancy Sinatra album)

-Shifting Gears is a studio album by Nancy Sinatra, released on Sinatra's own Boots Enterprises label in 2013.
+Shifting Gears is the thirteenth studio album by Nancy Sinatra, released on Sinatra's own Boots Enterprises label in 2013.

 The album is a collection of previously unissued recordings from her vaults featuring her renditions of "big" ballads with sources from Broadway of the 1920s to pop hits of the 1970s.
 Sinatra has said that she sequenced the songs to tell the story of a love affair.

 Track listing

 Credits adapted from Nancy Sinatra's website.